Boyle-Lab/SOM-Browser/README.md

    number of the host machine.

 3) (Optional) Set a root password for mysql in MouseSOM/sql/Users.sql.
 This can also be done directly on the db container after the fact, if you prefer.
+See step 5 for instructions on how to manually change the password.

+4) Run the install_browser.sh script:

+   `./install_browser.sh`

-To manually change the password, first finish browser installation and then log in to the db container with the command:
+5) (Optional) Log in to the db container  with the command:

    `docker exec -it db bash`